Ellaasthetic/Networking-Lab-VLAN-DHCP-ACL-Configuration/README.md

 Switch(config)# exit
 ```

-## STEP 4: Create VLAN 20 on Switch 2
+### ii.
+Create VLAN 20 on Switch 2
+- click on the Switch 2 device
+- enter into the CLI

 ```bash
 Switch> enable